kids

 Spread the love

-D id you know that there is a 75-90% misuse rate for car seats?
-With statistics that high the odds are that you are making at least one mistake that could compromise the safety of your child during a car accident.
-This week marks Child Passenger Safety week and we would like to share 8 tips that you can use to reduce the misuse of car seats.
+Did you know that there is a 75-90% misuse rate for car seats?
+With statistics that high, the odds are that you are making at least one mistake that could compromise the safety of your child during a car accident.
+This week marks Child Passenger Safety week, so we would like to share 8 car seat safety tips that you can use.

 Read More